ethereum-oasis-op/L2/README.md

+_The Ethereum OASIS Open Project and this Working Group closed on May 31, 2025.
+The open source assets remain publicly accessible.
+Pleae visit [docs.oasis-open.org/ethereum/layer2/](https://docs.oasis-open.org/ethereum/layer2/) for appoved and published Project Specification Drafts.
+OASIS appreciates the efforts of all those who participated in this work._

-# Welcome to the Ethereum OASIS L2 Project
+## Welcome to the Ethereum OASIS L2 Project
 ### Also known as the Technical Specification of Layer 2 Blockchain Scalability Solutions for Ethereum Virtual Machine Compatible Public Blockchains Project

 <br></br>